roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

           - containerPort: 9292
 ```

+These controllers each scrape a different API and then expose a list of CNs with their Valid To value in seconds, using these values we can calculate how long left until the certificate expires (`time() - $valid_to`).

-Once these controllers have been deployed, Prometheus should start scraping them for metrics.
+Once these controllers have been deployed, and if, like ours, Prometheus has been configured to look for the `prometheus_io_*` annotations, then prometheus should start scraping these controllers and the metrics should be visible in the Prometheus UI:

-### Exposing Certificate Expiry

-* use controllers to expose metrics from the APIS
+- screenshot of prometheus UI

-### Visibility
+## Visibility

+Now that certificate metrics are being updated, the first useful thing we can do is make them visible.

 Each of our projects has a Grafana instance automatically deployed to it and preloaded with some useful dashboards, one of queries Prometheus for data about the SSL certs.
 When a certificate has less than 7 days until it runs out it turns orange, when it's expired, if it expires then it turns red.